Hebenon: Identity of the poison

 Writers from Shakespeare's time to the present have speculated about the identity of hebenon.

 It may be different from hemlock, as hemlock is explicitly mentioned in several other writings of his (including King Lear, Macbeth, and Henry V).
 In favour of it being yew are the familiarity of yew as a poison and the similarity in symptoms.
 Edmund Spenser wrote of "the deadly heben bow" ("heben" being a word for ebony, from Latin hebenus).
 In favour of ebony (specifically, guaiac) is the fact that ebony was sometimes written with an h, but arguing against it is the low toxicity of guaiac.
-In favour of henbane is its toxic nature and the possible origin of hebenon as metathesis from henbane.
 Other authors question whether there is sufficient evidence to resolve the issue, or even whether Shakespeare's attention to botany and pharmacology was sufficient to say he meant a specific plant.

 John Updike's retelling in the novel Gertrude and Claudius identifies the poison as "the juice of hebona," which "combines the essences of yew and henbane, with other ingredients inimical to the blood's humors."